-These dry erase chalk pens can write on the plastic bins like we did on the right, (and so much more), and then wipe it clean when you need to change it up!
+These dry erase chalk pens can write on plastic bins (and so much more), and also easily wipe clean when you need to make changes!

 Storing Reference Papers

 Wait, weekly?
 I know, we didn’t mention it.
 We recommend getting a box, though.
 This category didn’t come up earlier because almost nothing should go in there.
 This is essentially going to be your inbox that you go through, you guessed it, weekly.
-We recommend a straight up box, no folders, except two.
-You want easy to throw papers in and tuck away.
+We recommend placing them directly into a box with no folders.
+You want to make it easy to throw papers in and tuck away.
 (We keep ours in the closet by the front door).

 Because coupons are some of your quickest items to expire, you may want a coupon folder to go inside this weekly folder.
 This is to help remind you that you have them and to check them for expiration.

-High priority items should be filtered right away.
-If you get something super important, like a bill, we recommend throwing it right into a red folder, just so it stays separated and easy to spot as high priority.
+High-priority items should be filtered right away.
+If you get something super important, like a bill, we recommend throwing it right into a red folder, just so it stays separated and easy to spot as important.

 How To File Kids Papers and Other Sentimental Items

-Sentimental papers, under Marie Kondo’s guidance belong with sentimental items, not paperwork, and we agree with her.
-It is unlikely that any other category of papers will touch your emotions as much.
+Sentimental papers, under Marie Kondo’s guidance, belong with sentimental items, not paperwork, and we agree with her.
+It is unlikely that any other category of paper will touch your emotions as much.

 As far as filtering them or figuring out what to toss, we recommend using her guidance as laid out in The Life Changing Magic of Tidying Up.
 And we don’t recommend doing it as part of your paper sorting day.